 Still, our approach resulted in some individuals having high levels of uncertainty and intermediate (i.e. ~ 0.5) P(f) values, despite having TL ranges (>8.5 m) at which sexual dimorphism should be detectable based on direct measurements (Nishiwaki et al. 1963).
 The uncertainty in P(f) estimates may partly be due to the variability associated with our measurement system, particularly for individuals with high 95% CI estimates.
 Intermediate P(f) values may also reflect individual variation in levels of sexual dimorphism in secondary sex traits (McLaughlin et al. 2023), which would make distinguishing subadult males from adult and mature males particularly challenging.
 Unfortunately, NR-TL curves in Nishiwaki et al. (1963) are based on mean measurements, so we don’t have a baseline for the naturally occurring variation across individuals.
 Additionally, there are reports across cetacean species of individuals with partial or full hermaphroditism in their genital organs, which in some cases, is linked to intersex chromosome arrangements (Einfeldt et al. 2019).
 Whether these variations translate to ‘intermediate’ secondary sex traits has not been explored.
 Still, these findings highlight that some caution should be taken when assuming a direct link between phenotype and chromosome arrangement.
 In the future, individuals found to have uncertain P(f) values could be targeted for genetic sampling.

 Notably, we found that very few individuals 7.5 - 12.5m had consistently low P(f) values—i.e., were likely males—and that those that did fell below the modelled male NRflipper curve (Figure 5).
 The absence of individuals with higher NRflipper ratios within this size range may partly reflect the expected departure of young males from their natal units, with most individuals expected to leave when they attain slightly under 10 m (between 7 – 11 years old; Table 1 (Best et al. 1984, Waters & Whitehead 1990)).
 Because our fieldwork was focused on large groups which are generally composed of mature females and immature individuals (Best 1979), it is likely that adult (i.e., sexually mature) males were underrepresented in our sample.
 Despite this we conservatively assumed equal prior probabilities of observing each sex.
 This may have underestimated the probability of being female for some intermediate subjects.
-For instance, when we changed the prior expected sex ratio to 0.79 (the proportion of females in the breeding groups of Richard et al.’s (1996) study off the Galápagos Islands), the posterior probability of whale #11 being female changed from 0.64 to 0.87.
+For instance, when we changed the prior expected sex ratio to 0.79 (the proportion of females in the breeding groups of Richard et al.’s (1996) study off the Galápagos Islands), the posterior probability of whale #75 being female changed from 0.62 to 0.80 (Supplement 4 – Figure S4-2).
+However, implementing this informed prior resulted in unrealistically high probabilities of individuals being female for calves (original = 0.5, updated = 0.80), given that their nose-to-body ratios would not have diverged enough at that point to be able to tell males and females apart.
+Thus, we consider our conservative prior to produce a better representation of the morphometric different between males and females throughout their development.